+Public corporations

-- Public corporations Those agencies that are primarily operating in a market and seek to recover a substantial portion of their costs through user charges.
-They comprise public financial corporations and public non-financial corporations (see below). - Public financial corporations sectorThe sector comprises government controlled entities mainly engaged in financial activities, such as providing banking and insurance services.
+Those agencies that are primarily operating in a market and seek to recover a substantial portion of their costs through user charges.
+They comprise public financial corporations and public non-financial corporations (see below).

+Public financial corporations sector

+The sector comprises government controlled entities mainly engaged in financial activities, such as providing banking and insurance services.
 They are able to incur financial liabilities on their own account (e.g. taking deposits, issuing securities or providing insurance services).
-The most significant public financial corporations agencies in Western Australia are the Western Australian Treasury Corporation, the Insurance Commission of Western Australia and Keystart. - Public non-financial corporations sector The Public non-financial corporations sector comprises those non-financial public sector agencies engaged mainly in the production of goods and services for sale in the market, with an objective to recover at least a significant proportion of operating costs through charges for goods and services.
-This includes ports, electricity and water utilities, the Public Transport Authority, Gold Corporation, etc. - Public Private A term used to describe a method of procuring government infrastructure and associated services through private sector involvement.
+The most significant public financial corporations agencies in Western Australia are the Western Australian Treasury Corporation, the Insurance Commission of Western Australia and Keystart.

+Public non-financial corporations sector

+The public non-financial corporations sector comprises those non-financial public sector agencies engaged mainly in the production of goods and services for sale in the market, with an objective to recover at least a significant proportion of operating costs through charges for goods and services.
+This includes ports, electricity and water utilities, the Public Transport Authority, Gold Corporation, etc.

+Public Private Partnerships

+A term used to describe a method of procuring government infrastructure and associated services through private sector involvement.
 Public Private Partnership (PPPs) create opportunities with the private sector for increasing investment in social and economic infrastructure.
+The accounting rules for PPPs are complex and are based on case-by-case circumstances.
+However, they often result in recognition of a finance lease or other form of borrowing for the public sector balance sheet (which contribute to the calculation of gross and net debt).

+Revenue

+Revenue is defined as operating transactions that increase net worth.
+Examples include tax collections, Commonwealth grants, royalty income, and fees for goods and services.

+Right-of-use Asset

-The accounting rules for PPPs are complex and are based on case by case circumstances.
-However, they often result in recognition of a finance lease or other form of borrowing for the public sector balance sheet (which contribute to the calculation of gross and net debt). - RevenueRevenue is defined as operating transactions that increase net worth.
-Examples include tax collections, Commonwealth grants, royalty income, and fees for goods and services. - Right-of-use Asset Represents a lessee's right to use an asset over the life of a lease.
-The asset is calculated as the initial amount of the lease liability, plus any lease payments made to the lessor before the lease commencement date, plus any initial direct costs incurred, less any lease incentives received. - Sale of goods and servicesRefers to revenue from the direct provision of goods and services, and includes fees and charges for services rendered, sales of goods and services, fees from regulatory services and work done as an agent for private enterprises.
-It also includes rental income under operating leases and on produced assets such as buildings and entertainment, but excludes rent income from the use of non-produced assets such as land. - Securities other than shares Negotiable financial instruments serving as evidence of the obligations to settle by means of providing cash, a financial instrument, or some other item of economic value.
+Represents a lessee's right to use an asset over the life of a lease.
+The asset is calculated as the initial amount of the lease liability, plus any lease payments made to the lessor before the lease commencement date, plus any initial direct costs incurred, less any lease incentives received.

+Sale of goods and services

+Refers to revenue from the direct provision of goods and services, and includes fees and charges for services rendered, sales of goods and services, fees from regulatory services and work done as an agent for private enterprises.
+It also includes rental income under operating leases and on produced assets such as buildings and entertainment, but excludes rent income from the use of non-produced assets such as land.

+Securities other than shares

+Negotiable financial instruments serving as evidence of the obligations to settle by means of providing cash, a financial instrument, or some other item of economic value.
 The security normally specifies a schedule for interest payments and principal repayments.
-Examples include bills, bonds and debentures, commercial paper, and securitised mortgage loans. - State Final Demand State Final Demand (SFD) is a component of GSP.
-It measures domestic economic activity, and is comprised of household private consumption, dwelling investment, business investment and public consumption and investment.
-SFD excludes net interstate and overseas trade (i.e. exports minus imports) and changes in inventories. - Superannuation - The annual current service cost of accruing employees superannuation entitlements.
+Examples include bills, bonds and debentures, commercial paper, and securitised mortgage loans.

+Service Concession Arrangement

+A service concession arrangement is an arrangement whereby a government or other public sector body contracts with a private operator to develop (or upgrade), operate and maintain infrastructure assets such as roads, bridges, tunnels, airports, energy distribution networks, prisons or hospitals.

-concurrent cost
+Superannuation - concurrent cost